Ted Hui: Arrest, exile and political asylum

 Hui arrived in Australia on 9 March 2021, citing as reason for his relocation the attempt to expand international lobbying efforts.
 The Hong Kong government told Hong Kong Free Press that it would "track down" fugitives, in an apparent reference to Hui.

 On 29 November 2021, authorities of Hong Kong issued arrest warrants for both Hui and Yau Man-chun, former district councilor, over their incitement to boycott or to cast invalid ballots at the 2021 Hong Kong legislative election.
 Press releases and newspaper reports indicated that as of July 2022, at least a dozen people had been arrested over Hui's message calling to submit a blank vote.

 On 2 June 2022, Hui, who was absent at the trial, was found guilty of contempt of court for his travel to Denmark on a pretext.
 On 29 September, Hui was sentenced in absentia to three and a half years in prison on four counts of contempt of court, and for alleged misconduct in the Legislative Council.
+After his departure from Hong Kong, Hui was also charged with secession and collusion with foreign forces.

+In August 2023, Hui was admitted to South Australia's Supreme Court as a solicitor.
+He was formally granted asylum by Australia in August 2025.